 …Contrition is that very rare but absolutely essential feature of changing one’s life for the better.
 It requires a true metanoia or “change of heart.”
 And even more importantly, it requires work – a lot of very hard, humble, committed work.
 Reforming one’s character is the most challenging of human enterprises.
 You have to put a lot of energy into doing it, and you have to feel a deep sense of obligation about doing it in order to maintain the energy to get the job done.
 And contrition wears a very distinctive face.
 Truly contrite people behave very differently, even from regretful and remorseful people.
 And when you know what to look for, you can readily tell the difference.

-I highly recommend that you read that entire article.
-It’s chock full of important information about this subject.
 Other related articles that will fill this out for you even further include: